-The path from an E-2 visa to a Green Card is an option that many immigrants may choose to take in order to legally enter and remain in the United States.
-However, you do not qualify for a green card just because you possess an E2 visa; you can still be able to get permanent residency through another method.
+The path from an E-2 visa to a Green Card is an option many immigrants may choose to take to legally enter and remain in the United States.
+However, you do not qualify for a green card just because you possess an E2 visa; you can still get permanent residency through another method.

 The E-2 visa offers investors the opportunity to work in the United States by making a substantial financial investment in a U.S. business; for those who meet the requirements, the visa is valid for five years and may be extended indefinitely.

-Although the E-2 is valid for five years, you need to be aware that the date on your I-94 arrival or departure record, which might be different from the dates on your visa, is only valid for two years.
+Although the E-2 is valid for five years, you must be aware that the date on your I-94 arrival or departure record, which might differ from the dates on your visa, is only valid for two years.

 E2 to Green Card